 Culture belongs to everyone.
 However, not everyone can afford to buy tickets to, for example, the museum, theatre or concerts.
 Kaikukortti has been developed as a solution to this problem.

 Kaikukortti card can be used to get free tickets to, for example, festivals, the theatre or concerts or to pay for adult education centre courses.
 Kaikukortti is non-transferrable and free of charge.
 Kaikukortti is valid for one year at a time.
-Kaikukortti is being tested in Tornio until the end of 2019.
+Kaikukortti was being tested in Tornio in year 2019 and is now part of our annual functions.

 You are eligible for Kaikukortti, if: